ybyzek/theniledev-examples/python-flask-todo-list/README.md

 and if you head over to http://127.0.0.1:5000/ you will see the world's most basic todo webapp.

+## Development via Docker
+1. Install Docker and Docker Compose.
+2. Copy `.env.template` and specify a value for `NILE_URL`.
+3. Run `docker-compose up`.
+You should see the same message as above and access the app using the same url and port.

 ## To run in production
 Don't.